 Pets are not permitted in any University building, including Krannert Memorial Library.
 The Certified police dogs and service dogs used by persons with disabilities are permitted in all University buildings, including the Library.

 Cell phones are permitted in the Library.
-Users should silence devices and conduct conversations in areas such as the lobby, stairwells, or study rooms.
+Users should silence devices and conduct conversations outside of designated quiet zones.

 Children and the Library: